(Updated 20 July 2019)

-Last week, the plastic microbeads ban entered force in UK.
+In Jan 2018, in the UK, the plastic microbeads ban entered force.
 (The US banned them in 2015.)
 The tiny beads can no longer be used in cosmetics and personal care products.
 Previously they were found in products such as abrasive facial scrubs and toothpastes, which then washed into the sea, harming wildlife & entering the human food chain.

 The UK Government’s Department of Food and Rural Affairs (DEFRA) 25 year Environmental Plan, “A Green Future” to improve the UK’s air and water quality and protect threatened plants, trees and wildlife species, also ‘declared war on plastic’ and ‘throwaway culture’.
 It aims to eradicate all avoidable plastic waste within a generation, by 2042.
 It extends the 5p charge on plastic bags to all small retailers, encourages ‘plastic-free supermarket aisles’, fruit and vegetable wrapping, will consider other charges on single-use plastic items such as takeaway containers and cups/lids and includes government funding for plastics innovation, school environmental education, and support for developing countries reducing plastic waste and pollution through UK Aid.

 In theory, of course, this is no bad thing.
 But it’s put little into actual place, and so has been heavily criticised as too long in duration, lacking ‘regulatory bite’, and as just a PR young vote-seducer.
 Never mind the voting statistics, what’s important is how much impact it may have, and that has been seen as a missed opportunity,

 “Britain's natural environment needs a 25-month emergency plan more than it needs a 25-year vision" - Greenpeace UK executive director, John Sauven (BBC).

 Indeed, the plan may be riding on the wave of greater consumer awareness and emotive response to the damage done to nature by plastic, especially after an autumn of Blue Planet 2.

 Some organisations take a leadership role voluntarily.
 Want to experience Blue Planet too for real?
 In the tourism sector, you can’t get much better for marine conservation than Chumbe Island Coral Park, the world’s first private protected marine area, entirely funded by ecotourism.
 An amazing holiday here will help dedicated marine and coral scientific research, conservation and education.
 More info >

 Responsible tourism and responsible business takes responsibility.